My goal is to write articles that go against the flow to pique discussion, offer a different perspective, and connect some dots.

 - Only the priests were permitted to enter the sanctuary.

 - All those who were not Levites contributed a tithe of all they had, recognizing their service.

 We should see that those who had less access to God contributed more to those who had more.
 This structure of the tithe was utterly dependent on hierarchy because the tithe necessitated a Levitical priesthood.
 Without this priesthood, the tithe would be non-existent.

 Principle 1 – Numbers 18:21-22

-The institution of the tithe was dependent upon a priesthood of people performing unique services that the rest of God’s people could not perform because of the penalty of death.
+The institution of the tithe depended upon a priesthood of people performing unique services that the rest of God’s people could not perform because of the death penalty.
 The tithe and the Levitical priesthood as a segregated class were mutually inclusive.
 You could not have one without the other.

 Principle 2 – Numbers 18:23-24

-The institution of the tithe was a means to support the priests and the Levites because they had no inheritance of the land.
+The institution of the tithe as a means to support the priests and the Levites because they had no inheritance of the land.

 Tithing does not apply to the body of Christ.
 It should be evident that the ceremonial laws do not apply to those among the ekklesia today.
-The system of the physical tabernacle with the priesthood of the old covenant has changed where we can become temples of the Holy Spirit where Christ is our High Priest.
+The system of the physical tabernacle with the old covenant priesthood has changed where we can become temples of the Holy Spirit where Christ is our High Priest.

 Unfortunately, this fact is completely ignored within the man-driven institutional church system.